calacademy-research/cas-web-asset-server/README.md

 1. *Docker* used to deploy the image database.
 1. *ImageMagick* for thumbnailing.
 1. *ExifTool* for editing exif metadata via the command line.
-1. Metadatatools submodule at https://github.com/calacademy-research/metadata_tools.git for editing Exif metadata.
+1. *Metadatatools* submodule at https://github.com/calacademy-research/metadata_tools.git for python methods to edit exif metadata.

 To install dependencies
 the following commands work on Ubuntu: